MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 Selected applicants will be invited for an interview and afterwards they will be asked to complete an assignment offline, which they will then present in a follow up interview.

+*NoBIAS ITN has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 860630.*

 <img width="70" src="https://mklab.iti.gr/projects/nobias/flag_yellow_low.jpg" alt="EU Emblem" />